 Also see - Ravindra Jadeja Biography

-On 16 October 2016, Pandya made his One Day International (ODI) debut against New Zealand at Dharamsala.
+Hardik Pandya made his One Day International (ODI) debut against New Zealand at Dharamsala on 16 October 2016.
 Hardik was awarded Man of the Match on his debut.
-He thus became only the fourth Indian to be named player of the match on ODI debut after Sandeep Patil, Mohit Sharma and K. L. Rahul.
+He thus became only the fourth Indian to be named player of the match on his ODI debut after Sandeep Patil, Mohit Sharma, and K. L. Rahul.

 He made his first Test debut on 26 July in Galle.
 He scored his maiden Test century in the same series and also became the first Indian batsman to score a Test century just before lunch.
 He also has the record for scoring the most runs in a single over of a Test innings for India (26 runs) to his name.

-Hardik was born on 11 October, 1993 in Surat, Gujarat to Himanshu Pandya and Malini Pandya.
+Hardik Pandya was born on 11 October, 1993 in Surat, Gujarat to Himanshu Pandya and Malini Pandya.
 Growing up Hardik had do face many difficulties especially in terms of finance.
 Hardik's elder brother, Krunal Pandya also represents India on the international stage.
 The two brothers play for Mumbai Indians together in the IPL.
 The commentators call them 'Pandya Brothers' whenever the two brothers feature in the same match.

 Hardik Pandya and KL Rahul made an appearance on a famous talk show, 'Koffee with Karan'.
-On the show he made some controversial and sexist remarks for which he was criticized.
+On the show, he made some controversial and sexist remarks for which he was criticized.
 As a result of his actions, both Pandya and KL Rahul were handed suspensions by BCCI midway between the Australia tour and were called back home to explain themselves.
 Hardik reasoned that he got carried away with the show.